nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 1.x and are considering upgrading to 2.0, please read the following migration guide carefully.
 In particular, there are some changes which are changes to execution-time behaviour, and won't show up as compile-time errors.

+Parameter names
+====

+Some parameters have been renamed for consistency.
+This should not affect code that uses positional argument passing; code which uses named arguments will need to specify the new parameter name where there are changes.
+This does not affect binary compatibility.

 Obsolete members
 ====